| |

 Best for: Large enterprises with complex workflows and multi-department service management needs.

-ServiceNow remains the platform of record for enterprise ITSM.
-Its breadth is unmatched: incident, change, problem, request, CMDB, HR service delivery, customer service, security operations — all on a single platform.
+ServiceNow is the platform of record for enterprise ITSM.
+Its breadth is wide: incident, change, problem, request, CMDB, HR service delivery, customer service, security operations — all on a single platform.
 For organizations that need a unified system spanning IT, HR, and facilities, ServiceNow delivers at a scale few can match.

 The trade-off is complexity and cost.
-ServiceNow implementations require dedicated resources, and total cost of ownership — including licensing, configuration, and ongoing administration — is significant.
+ServiceNow implementations require dedicated resources, and total cost of ownership — licensing, configuration, ongoing administration — is significant.
+(For a direct head-to-head with another enterprise option, see Virima vs Device42 vs ServiceNow.)

-For ServiceNow users who want automated, accurate CMDB data backing their workflows, Virima integrates directly via bi-directional CMDB sync.
-Discovered configuration items and their relationships are pushed into the ServiceNow CMDB, giving the platform’s AI and workflow engines accurate, current data to act on.
+For ServiceNow users who want discovery-sourced CMDB data behind their workflows, Virima integrates directly via bi-directional CMDB sync.
+Discovered configuration items and their relationships flow into the ServiceNow CMDB, so the platform’s AI and workflow engines act on data that reflects the current environment.

 Ideal fit: Global enterprises, multi-tower IT organizations, and businesses with complex service catalog and workflow automation requirements.